How to run an Awesome, Legal Social Media Competition

 Social media rules around “Like/Share/Tag To Win” or similar

-Facebook’s Edgerank algorithm is unlikely to serve “Like to Win” posts to large audiences as it knows the engagement is gamed, although it does allow it.
+Facebook’s Edgerank algorithm is less likely to serve “Like to Win” posts to large audiences as it knows the engagement is gamed, although it does allow it.

-NOT allowed are “Share This Post” or “Tag a Friend to Win” which are actually banned under Facebook and Instagram Competition Guidelines, while Pinterest and other social media channels have similar rules.
+NOT allowed is “Tag Yourself to Win” which is banned under Facebook and Instagram Competition Guidelines, while Pinterest and other social media channels have similar rules.
 Once again, encourage creative engagement for the best results.

 If you do run a “Like to Win” style competition, expect reduced engagement on future posts due to people signing up for the incentive rather than their love of your brand or the content you are publishing.